captainrobbo/wikijstest/home.md

 If your competition is going to displayed on TV then you can use our integrated TV site to overlay a feed (displaying start lists, results, etc.) over the live action.

+[TV Feed Overlay](/manuals/cms/tvfeed) - How to Set up the TV Overlay
 # Legacy Manuals - to be replaced

 User Guides (all in Google Docs format, being replaced by HTML below):